martin7x7/Assignment11_1/README.md

 Link to notebook: https://github.com/martin7x7/Assignment11_1/blob/main/prompt_II_2.ipynb

 ## What is the problem?
+This project aims to understand which features of a car increase or decrease its sales price.

 ## Files in repository
 1)	prompt_II_2.ipynb – contains requested code and answers to all questions
-2)	coupons.csv – contains data that were analyzed
+2)	vehicles.7z – contains data that were analyzed
 3)	LICENSE - license file

 ## Main conclusions from data analysis